PawelBorkowy/Portfolio/README.md

 My name is Paweł Borkowy.
 My journey with software testing started in the middle of 2022.
 On this site I would like to share my gained experience within world of IT.

-## Courses

-* Manual Testing - ifs&whiles
-* Practical course of software testing
-* Introduction to Git & GitHub
-* NodeJS - The Complete Guide
-* JavaScript from the ground up to the expert

 ## Tools & Software

 * Jira, Trello